 Passionate about community organizing and movement-building;

-2-3 years of experience doing advocacy work as a volunteer or professionally;
+2-3 years of experience doing advocacy work professionally;

 Bachelor’s degree is preferred, but not required;